prasannavl/prasannavl.com/content/published/2017/11/the-language-journeyman.md

 ![How my trusty Presario looked](https://kaitlinring.files.wordpress.com/2011/07/5726.jpg)

+Sporting the fantastic JBL speakers, a fancy looking CPU case, 10GB HDD and Intel Pentium 3 - it was top notch!
 Overtime, I had reinstalled Windows 98 a bunch of times (a recovery CD came along and I had to find out what it did), meddled with the BIOS, and ordered **Ubuntu CDs online that would ship all the way from South Africa to suburban India for free** (though I had to jump through hoops to see an actual desktop on my PC).

 My clean install obsession aside, meddling further led me to C, and started writing simple C programs that would do basic math and crash in funny ways, and at times, even take the whole OS down with it.